Organ trade: Kidney paired donations

 Although all nations apart from Iran prohibit financial transactions for organs, most permit "paired donations" or kidney swaps across multiple parties.
 Paired donations address the problem of tissue compatibility in organ transplants.
-For example, you may wish to donate a kidney to your spouse but cannot to due to antibody incompatibilities.
-However, your kidney is a good match for a stranger who happens to be married to someone whose kidney would be compatible with your spouse.
-In a paired donation, you would agree to donate your kidney to the stranger, in exchange for the stranger's spouse promising to donate a kidney to your spouse.
+For example, person A may wish to donate a kidney to their spouse but cannot due to antibody incompatibilities.
+However, their kidney may be a good match for a stranger (person B) married to someone whose kidney would be compatible with person A's spouse.
+In a paired donation, person A would agree to donate their kidney to person B, in exchange for person B's spouse promising to donate a kidney to person A's spouse.

-Such paired donations are arguably a form of organ sale – instead of purchasing a kidney for a loved one with cash, a person pays for it with her own kidney.
+Such paired donations are arguably a form of organ sale – instead of purchasing a kidney for a loved one with cash, a person pays for it with their own kidney.
 In fact, in the United States, the spread of kidney paired donations was initially stymied due to language in the National Organ Transplantation Act barring the transfer of human organs for "valuable consideration".
 It was only after the law was amended to specifically allow for kidney paired donations that the practice became popular.

 Illegal organ trade

 According to the World Health Organization (WHO), illegal organ trade occurs when organs are removed from the body for the purpose of commercial transactions.
 Despite ordinances against organ sales, this practice persists, with studies estimating that anywhere from 5% to 42% of transplanted organs are illicitly purchased.
 Research indicates that illegal organ trade is on the rise, with a recent report by Global Financial Integrity estimating that the illegal organ trade generates profits between $600 million and $1.2 billion per year, with a span over many countries.
-These countries include, but are not limited to:
+These countries include, but are not limited to Angola, Brazil, Canada, China, Colombia, Costa Rica, Egypt,Georgia, Haiti, Israel, Libya, Mexico, Peru, Philippines, Russia, South Africa, United Kingdom, and the United States.